-To support the initiative, EMA set up a cross-committee task force on registries in 2014, comprising representatives from EMA scientific committees and working parties and experts from national competent authorities.
-EMA revised the task force's strategy and mandate in May 2017:
+To support the initiative, EMA has set up a cross-committee task force on registries, comprising representatives from EMA scientific committees and working parties and experts from national competent authorities.
+EMA has published the task force's strategy and mandate:

-EMA has set up an inventory of patient registries in the resources database of the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP).
+EMA has created an inventory of patient registries in the resources database of the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP).
 The inventory aims to facilitate the interaction between stakeholders and existing patient registries.

 EMA encourages patient registry owners whose registries are not listed in the inventory to add their registries to the database.